 Because of that, listen to this reality.
 We have peace with God through our Lord Jesus Christ, peace with God.
-Like I wake up this morning.
-I go into my room, close the doors, spend time with God, and the reality is, despite my sinfulness, despite my weakness, despite my tendencies to wander from God, all the ways that my heart is given over, my mind is given over in ways that don’t honor him.
-So I come before him as sinner and yet I walk into that room.
+Like I woke up this morning.
+I go into my room, close the doors, and spend time with God.
+And the reality is, despite my sinfulness, despite my weakness, despite my tendencies to wander from God.
+All the ways that my heart is given over, my mind is given over in ways that don’t honor him.
+So I come before him as a sinner, yet I walk into that room.
 I bow before him and I have peace with God.
 That is an amazing thought.
 You, you have the same thing.
-If you placed our faith in Christ, you have peace with the holy God of the universe.
+If you placed your faith in Christ, you have peace with the holy God of the universe.

 Because of Christ’s work on the cross, we are justified and enjoy peace with God.